Mohamed-Shabanpour/robust-facility-location-carbon-uncertainty/RESULTS.md

 ---

-## Implications for PhD Research
-The results demonstrate the practical relevance of min–max regret optimisation for sustainable supply chain network design.
-The modelling framework provides a solid foundation for future doctoral research on:
-- Data-driven uncertainty sets
-- Endogenous scenario generation
-- Integration of forecasting and robust optimisation
-- Policy-driven sustainability constraints

 Overall, the findings support the use of robust optimisation as a viable decision-making paradigm in uncertain and regulation-intensive supply chain environments.